tehjrow/TVDBapi/README.md

 await tvdb.SetTokenFromApiKey("apikeyhere");
 ```

-Then you can use Search() to find a show and return a List<Show> of shows that matched
+Then you can use Search() to find a show and return ShowData which contains a List<Show> called `data` of shows that matched

 ```csharp
 ShowData showResults = await tvdb.Search("battlestar");